 The workgroup devoted the September meeting to a discussion on institutions of higher education mission statements.
 The workgroup first heard from the Maryland Higher Education Commission (MHEC) on its current requirements for mission statement review.
 Under § 11-302 of the Education Article, each public institution of higher education is required to update their mission statement every four years for MHEC approval, immediately following the quadrennial review of the State Plan for Higher Education.
 The only metrics in statute related to mission statement review and approval is the requirement that MHEC determine whether the mission statement is consistent with the State Plan.
-During MHEC's last mission statement review in 2018, MHEC did not provide any comments to institutions or deny any institution's mission statement submission.
+During MHEC's last mission statement review in 2018, MHEC asked for institutions to provide a variety of information related to their mission statement and role of the institution.
+But MHEC did not provide any comments to institutions or deny any institution's mission statement submission.
 At this meeting, the workgroup discussed how MHEC could have more developed metrics for mission statement review.
-For example, MHEC could be considering factors such as the unique contributions that historically Black colleges and universities (HBCUs) make to the State and to the country or whether a public institution of higher education has clearly defined their role in higher education system in the State.
+For example, MHEC could be considering factors such as the unique contributions that historically Black colleges and universities (HBCUs) make to the State and to the country or whether a public institution of higher education has clearly defined their role in the higher education system in the State.